It’s a very strange use but sometimes, it can save time and money.

 What can you do?

-It’s very strange but OVH is the company with 2 anti-DDOS technologies that work very well: Arbor Networks & Tilera.
-This combo is the most powerful to kill DDOS.
+It’s extraordinary, but OVH has 2 anti-DDOS technologies that work very well: Arbor Networks & Tilera.

 It’s a strange but working solution :